Felixiden1987/Quiz-Game/README.md

 ![Quiz](https://github.com/Felixiden1987/Quiz-Game/blob/main/assets/images/quizredgreen.png)
 ![Score](https://github.com/Felixiden1987/Quiz-Game/blob/main/assets/images/score.png)
+## Features left to implement
+- When there is time i would like to make the questions in the quiz to be showing randomly from the array.
+-
 ## Testing
 - I have tested that the website works in different browsers: Chrome, Safari and Firefox.
 - I can confirm that the site is responsive and looks good on different standard sized devices.